theotheu/vagrant-dev/README.md

 ![Troubleshooting](http://i.imgur.com/pxgkMqE.png)

-Happens in some installationf after starting virtualbox.
+Happens in some installations after starting virtualbox.

 This is **not** an error and can be ignored.
 Just click OK.